-If your nose is congested and you’re fighting constant sinus drainage, you may be wondering about the benefits of essential oils.
+If your nose is congested and you’re fighting constant sinus drainage, you may be wondering about the benefits of essential oils for sinus infections and other issues.
 The good news is that there’s a long list of what essential oils are good for, and relieving swelling and opening nasal passages are on the list.

 Eight Essential Oils For Nasal Congestion Relief:

 - Menthol: The icy effects of menthol have long been used to soothe sore throats and improve breathing.
 Menthol essential oils also can help clear up your sinus cavities.

 - Peppermint: Another strong minty scent similar to menthol, peppermint also is effective at relieving sinus congestion thanks to its strength and ability to overcome nearly any blockage.